Dumisani21/Learning-C-/README.md

 ### How to compile c++
-I am using linux to compile my cpp files so I use g++ or c++ also remember that you can't install the c++ command as mine came with it installed so is you computer not have this command use g++
+I am using linux to compile my cpp files so I use g++ or c++ also remember that you can't install the c++ command and as mine came with it installed so if your computer does not have this command use g++
 - g++ example
 ```bash
 g++ app.cpp -o app.out